Introduction to Google Ads Scripts

 You can set this script to run every day in Bulk Operations -> Create and manage scripts -> + Create Schedule and each time it runs a new row will be appended to your spreadsheet.

-Of course there is also the AdWords API, but getting started with scripts is much quicker and a lot less daunting, with only a few simple steps before you’re ready to go.
+Of course there is also the Google Ads API, but getting started with scripts is much quicker and a lot less daunting, with only a few simple steps before you’re ready to go.

-- Search Engine Land has plenty of articles and example scripts to maximise using AdWords scripts
+- Search Engine Land has plenty of articles and example scripts to maximise using Google Ads scripts

-- The AdWords documentation has some ready made examples for some common tasks in AdWords Scripts as well as some fully fledged, advanced solutions.
+- The Google Ads documentation has some ready made examples for some common tasks in Google Ads Scripts as well as some fully fledged, advanced solutions.

 - We publish some of the newer scripts we produce on the Brainlabs blog.